ltpitt/python-jupyter-image-classification/README.md

 * truck

 Understanding a dataset is part of making predictions on the data.
-Play around with the code cell below by changing the `batch_id` and `sample_id`.
+Playing around with the code cell below by changing the `batch_id` and `sample_id`.
 The `batch_id` is the id for a batch (1-5).
 The `sample_id` is the id for a image and label pair in the batch.

-Ask yourself "What are all possible labels?", "What is the range of values for the image data?", "Are the labels in order or random?".
+Good questions to ask are "What are all possible labels?", "What is the range of values for the image data?", "Are the labels in order or random?".
-Answers to questions like these will help you preprocess the data and end up with better predictions.
+Answers to questions like these will help to preprocess the data and end up with better predictions.

 ```python